spryker/spryker-docs/docs/scos/dev/guidelines/monitorable-process-guidelines.md

 | Alert | Indicates a situation that requires immediate attention. |
 | Emergency | Indicates a severe problem that requires immediate action to prevent damage or loss. |

-### Log entry format
+## Log entry format
-A log entry MUST always answer the following items and follow the below describes structure
+A log entry must always answer the following items and follow the below describes structure
 * **who** caused the event
 * **when** exactly did the event happened
 * **where** did the event took place (context, component, application, etc.)